 Chaukori is located in Pithoragarh district of Kumaon region in Uttarakhand.
 It is located about 490 KMs from Delhi and takes about 12-14 Hrs of a drive.
 It is not recommended to drive in a day from Delhi rather you do the drive to Chaukori in a couple of days with first night halt at Nainital or Ramgarh / Mukteshwar.

-So, a four days trip is recommended to visit Chaukori and in case you want to extend to Munsiyari then adding a day is a much better choice.
+So, a four days trip is recommended to visit Chaukori and in case you want to extend the trip to Munsiyari then adding a day is a much better choice.
 Otherwise, if you OK with stretching drives then Munsiyari can also be done in four days.
 You can always refer to my most recommended itinerary of Kumaon.